Have you ever wondered about the magic of foam insulation that it can keep a house not only warm in the winter but nice and cool in the summer?

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the Lower Peninsula and greater Toledo area.
 We know that foam insulation creates the best air barrier that keeps cool air inside and hot summer temperatures outside.

 How Foam Insulation Keeps Your Home Cool in the Summer

-Keeping a home cool in the summer months is usually done by running either a window air conditioning unit or central air unit.
-These machines are the only thing that create cold air, as every other appliance radiates heat.
+Keeping a home cool in the summer months is usually done by running either a window air conditioning unit or a central air unit.
+These machines are the only thing that creates cold air, as every other appliance radiates heat.

-These machines force the cooler air throughout your house, and when it is properly sealed with insulation, keeps the air circulating as well.
+The AC unit and central air unit force the cooler air throughout your house, and when it is properly sealed with insulation, it keeps the air circulating as well.

 Conduction is the heat transfer from physical touch, so when the siding of a home gets hot from the sun, it will then make the studs inside the cavity hot.
 That heat will then transfer to the drywall and the inside of the house.